iotaledger/integration-services/documentation/docs/getting_started/installation/nodejs/local_setup.md

 Important The `server-secret` must be 32 characters length
 :::

-:::tip You can create a server secret using the following command:
+:::tip You can create a server secret using the following commands:
 ```
 cd ssi-bridge
 npm run generate-secret